Coach confirms Lionel Messi's last match for PSG this weekend

 PSG recruited Messi in August 2021 with the ambition to finally win the Champions League.
 The team is still waiting.

-Although PSG won its record-extending 11th French league title last weekend, it again exited Europe’s top tournament in the round of 16.
+Although PSG won its record-extending 11th French league title last weekend, it exited Europe’s top tournament in the round of 16 for the second straight season.

 Messi’s adventure in France has been bittersweet.
 In spite of pretty good statistics, he has been embodying the team’s shortcomings in the view of many PSG fans who have repeatedly whistled his name sarcastically in recent weeks.